 A school’s accreditation status can also impact your eligibility for financial aid, professional credentials, and employment opportunities.

-You can usually find more information about a school’s accreditation status by visiting their website or speaking to an admissions counselor.
-You can also search for a school in the U.S. Department of Education’s accreditation database.
+You can find more information about a school’s accreditation status by visiting their website, speaking to an admissions counselor, or searching for a school in the U.S. Department of Education’s accreditation database.

 Non-profit and for-profit status